AvaAvarai/Breaker/README.md

 # Breaker
+Can you brick-break to a highscore?
 Brick-breaker game inspired by Arkanoid written in Python using the PyGame library.
-Completing a level gets extra points, dense bricks take two hits to break through.
-Winning 2500, 5000, 7500, ... points will earn an extra life.

 ![Gameplay Demo](gameplay.png)

 ## How to run
+For Windows check the Releases to get our latest installer or executable.
-Install [PyGame](https://www.pygame.org/wiki/GettingStarted)[1] for your Python environment and run with Python `main.py`.
+To run yourself install [PyGame](https://www.pygame.org/wiki/GettingStarted)[1] for your Python environment and run `main.py` with Python.

 ## Controls
 Hit the ball and do not let it fall!